catedu/python-for-person-in-everybody/en/05-iterations.md

 Before the loop starts, the largest value we have seen so far is `None` since we have not yet seen any values.
 While the loop is executing, if `largest` is `None` then we take the first value we see as the largest so far.
 You can see in the first iteration when the value of `itervar` is 3, since `largest` is `None`, we immediately set `largest` to be 3.

-After the first iteration, `largest` is no longer `None`, so the second part of the compound logical expression that checks `itervar &gt; largest` triggers only when we see a value that is larger than the "largest so far".
+After the first iteration, `largest` is no longer `None`, so the second part of the compound logical expression that checks `itervar > largest` triggers only when we see a value that is larger than the "largest so far".
 When we see a new "even larger" value we take that new value for `largest`.
 You can see in the program output that `largest` progresses from 3 to 41 to 74.

 At the end of the loop, we have scanned all of the values and the variable `largest` now does contain the largest value in the list.